 8. Visit a Winery

 Chile produces some really great wine and is one of the world’s largest exporters.
-Many vineyards and wineries lie in the valleys surrounding Santiago, making this a great hub for those wishing to visit vineyards, learn more about the process of making wine, and have the opportunity to taste some of the delicious wines made here.
+Many vineyards and wineries lie in the valleys surrounding Santiago, making this a great hub for those wishing to visit vineyards, learn more about the process of making wine, and have the opportunity to taste some of the delicious varieties made here.

 We did our wine tour from Valparaiso, but there are plenty of tour options that leave from Santiago as well.
 Tours vary in what they offer, such as transportation from your hotel, meals, the number of vineyards visited, tour duration etc. Many tours can be found online on sites such as Get Your Guide and Viator, but you can also ask locals, your accommodation staff, or reach out to the vineyard staff to see what they recommend.